All degrees welcome for graduate IT jobs

 IT companies that particularly like non-IT graduates

-Niche science software company Tessella is keen to recruit engineering, science and maths graduate (and postgraduates).
+Niche science software company Tessella is keen to recruit engineering, science and maths graduates (and postgraduates).

 IBM accepts graduates from any discipline into most roles.
 At Microsoft applicants from all degree disciplines are in theory accepted, though in practice you will need skills and knowledge relating to the job in question.